K-villain/villain-pagination/docs/tutorial_cursor.md

 - `db` : is a SQLAlchemy session.
 - `model` : is a object which you want to paginate.
-- `cursor` : is a position of a page requested to show.
 - `order_by` : is a column of the model.
+- `cursor` : is a number of a reference data requested to show.
 - `size` : is a number of data which will shown in one page.

 And Here is an example.